25 Strategies for Getting Promoted (after You've Been Passed over)

 Effective communication requires intentionality and patience.

-Feedback is one of the primary things leaders need to do well, but most don't understand how to give feedback that motivates.
+Feedback is one of the first things leaders need to do well, but most don't understand how to give feedback that motivates.

-Feedback is one of those skills you are supposed to have, just because.
+Feedback is one of those skills you are supposed to have acquired when you were knighted, leader.
+But it doesn't work like that.

 Giving feedback that inspires is difficult.